-• If it has not been possible to identify a match within 12 months from approval, the adoption social worker and their manager will conduct a review with the adopter/s.
+If it has not been possible to identify a match within 12 months from approval, the adoption social worker and their manager will conduct a review with the adoptive family.
 The process is an opportunity for all to explore the reasons for no suitable match being identified and consider if further training or support may be helpful.
-If no placement has been made within two years of approval, an updated report will go to adoption panel for consideration.
-Checks and references may need to be updated as part of this process.
+If no placement has been made within two years of approval, an updated report may go to the adoption panel for consideration.
+Checks and references may need to be updated as part of this process in line with statutory requirements.